MorrisMA/MAM65C02-Processor-Core/README.md

     tb_M65C02.v             - M65C02 testbench with RAM/ROM and interrupt sources

-The header of the M65C02.v module provides details of the differences between then 65C02 microprocessor implementation represented by the M65C02.v and a 65C02 processor implementation as represented by the WDC W65C02S microprocessor.
+The header of the M65C02.v module provides details of the differences between the 65C02 microprocessor implementation represented by the M65C02.v and a 65C02 processor implementation as represented by the WDC W65C02S microprocessor.

 The M65C02 implementation is targetted at an XC3S50A-4VQG100I FPGA.
 The User